sdsc-ordes/technical-presentation/src/presentations/part-1/assets/examples/go/README.md

 ## Nix Builds

-In addition, the flake declares a package in its output to directly build the go binary.
-The package can be built with nix using `nix build`
+In addition, the flake declares a package in its output (attribute `outputs.packages.${system}.default)`.
+To directly build the Go executable with Nix use `nix build ".#default"` or just `nix build .`

 If we go further, we could add a container image as flake output, and inject the binary into it.